digitoimistodude/devpackages/README.md

 This repository includes [Gulp](http://gulpjs.com/) and npm related files for starting a new project.
 These files are specifically meant for development on [dudestack](https://github.com/digitoimistodude/dudestack), [modern-html5-boilerplate](https://github.com/digitoimistodude/modern-html5-boilerplate) and [air-light starter theme](https://github.com/digitoimistodude/air-light).

+These tools are compatible with [VSCode](https://github.com/ronilaukkarinen/vscode-settings) and [Sublime Text](https://github.com/digitoimistodude/sublime-settings).

 ## Table of contents

 1. [Features](#features)